dvsa/cvs-tsk-pull-test-results/README.md

 Please note that multiple `.env` files can be created, one per environment.
 Our current development environment is 'local'.

 The application runs on port `:3001` by default.

-## Packaging the project locally

-The `package` npm script takes a ZIP_NAME variable.
-To set the variable when running manually use `ZIP_NAME=zipName npm run package`.
-This will produce a file called zipName.zip.

 ### Environments